kasiabulat/corefx/src/System.Text.Json/docs/writable_json_dom_spec.md

 ## Introduction

-`JsonNode` is modifiable, dictionary-backed API to complement the readonly `JsonDocumet`.
+`JsonNode` is a modifiable, dictionary-backed API to complement the readonly `JsonDocument`.

-It is the base class for the following overloads representing all possible kinds of JSON nodes:
+It is the base class for the following concrete types representing all possible kinds of JSON nodes:
 * `JsonString` - representing JSON text value
 * `JsonBoolean` - representing JSON boolean value (`true` or `false`)
-* `JsonNumber` - representing JSON numeric value, can be created from and converted to all possible numeric primary types
+* `JsonNumber` - representing JSON numeric value, can be created from and converted to all possible built-in numeric types
 * `JsonArray` - representing the array of JSON nodes
 * `JsonObject` - representing the set of properties - named JSON nodes